Easter egg (media): Security concerns

 Security author Michel E. Kabay discussed security concerns of Easter eggs in 2000, saying that, while software quality assurance requires that all code be tested, it is not known whether Easter eggs are.
 He said that, as they tend to be held as programming secrets from the rest of the product testing process, a "logic bomb" could also bypass testing.
 Kabay asserts that this undermined the Trusted Computing Base, a paradigm of trustworthy hardware and software in place since the 1980s, and is of concern wherever personal or confidential information is stored, as this may then be vulnerable to damage or manipulation.
 Microsoft created some of the largest and most elaborate Easter eggs, such as those in Microsoft Office.
 In 2005, Larry Osterman of Microsoft acknowledged Microsoft Easter eggs, and his involvement in development of one, but described them as "irresponsible", and wrote that the company's operating system division "has a 'no Easter Eggs' policy" as part of its Trustworthy Computing initiative.

 In 2006, Douglas W. Jones said that while "some Easter eggs may be intentional tools used to detect illegal copying, others are clearly examples of unauthorized functionality that has slipped through the quality-control tests at the vendor".
 While hidden Easter eggs themselves are harmless, it may be possible for malware to be hidden in similar ways in voting machines or other computers.

 Netscape Navigator contributor Jamie Zawinski stated in an interview in 1998 that harmless Easter eggs impose a negligible burden on shipped software, and serve the important purpose of helping productivity by keeping programmers happy.

 Contemporary works about Easter eggs

-Easter eggs have become more widely known to the general public and are referenced in contemporary artworks.
+Easter eggs have become more widely known to the general public and are referenced in contemporary fiction and artworks.